Preceptors

 - Training for procedural issues and systems

-- PGY1 Residents will practice every 3rd weekend as well as an evening shift on Thursday and Friday every 4th week (on opposite weeks).
+- PGY1 Residents will staff every 3rd weekend as well as an evening shift on Thursday and Friday every 4th week (on opposite weeks).

-- The PGY2 Critical Care Resident will staff every 4th weekend in the ICU, three evening shifts per month (on average), and one ED weekend shift per month (following completion of their ED rotation).
+- PGY2 Critical Care Residents will staff every 3rd weekend in the ICU and evening shifts in the ED (following completion of their ED rotation) every other week (on average).

 Holiday Staffing Coverage.
 Residents, as a part of the professional staff of the department are expected to assist with holiday coverage during the residency year.
 Every effort will be made to accommodate a resident’s preference for the specific holiday assignment.

-- Residents will be expected to cover two holiday shifts (Labor day, Thanksgiving day, Christmas day, New Year’s day, Memorial Day).
+- Residents will be expected to cover two holiday shifts (Labor day, Thanksgiving day, Christmas day, New Year’s day, Memorial Day, Martin Luther King Jr. Day).

 Click here to learn about the application process.